kirancv4/makemework/pom_FIX.md

 Error 1
-error:- Temperature was not of integer datatype, spliting of the temperature was incorrect . approach:- Understood the splitting of the temperature and made changes to split function in Main_Page.py .
+error:- Temperature was not of integer datatype, spliting of the temperature was incorrect . approach:- Understood the splitting of the temperature and made changes to split function of temperature in Main_Page.py .

 Error 2
 error:- KeyError.